Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 Simple.
 And not simple.
 Assuming it means just what it says, just what does it actually say?

-Scholars have parsed the words, courts and lawyers have argued over their meaning.
+Scholars have parsed the words, and courts and lawyers have argued over their meaning.
 Historians have debated what was meant by "well-regulated militia" back in 1789.

 Some say the framers only meant to protect well-organized militias in the respective states, forerunners of today's National Guard.
 Others say the framers also intended to shield the guns of individuals, the weapons they would use if those militias were called upon to fight.